Aquatic animal health

 Reporting sick or dead aquatic animals in the wild

 Incidents where a large number of fish, other marine or freshwater animals are killed in a short period in a creek or river should be reported to the Department of Environment and Science's pollution hotline on 1300 130 372.

 Learn more about environmental fish kill reporting.

-If you suspect illegal dumping of bycatch (unintentional catch during commercial fishing) or you are concerned about infectious disease (such as spots or lesions), contact the Department of Agriculture and Fisheries on 13 25 23.
+If you are concerned about infectious disease (such as spots or lesions), or discarded catch from fishing activity, phone the Department of Agriculture and Fisheries on 13 25 23.

 White spot disease

 White spot disease is a highly contagious viral disease of crustaceans.
 It was found in 7 prawn farms located on the Logan River in 2016 and has also been found in a number of wild-caught prawns and crabs taken from the Logan River region and Redcliffe Peninsula in Moreton Bay.